What does Erich mean?

-Erich▼ has 35 related forms via Eric, Frederick: Aeric, Aerick, Aerric, Aerrick, Aric▼, Arreck, Arric, Arrick, Eero, Eirik, Erek, Erick▲, Erico, Erik▲, Eriq, Erix, Erki, Erkki, Errick, Eryk, Eurico, Fred▼, Fredd, Fredi, Frido, Fridrich, Fritz▼, Fritzi, Fritzl, Ric, Rich▼, Rick▼, Ricky▲, Rik and Rike.
+Erich▼ has 35 related forms via Eric, Frederick: Aeric, Aerick, Aerric, Aerrick, Aric▼, Arreck, Arric, Arrick, Eero, Eirik, Erek, Erick, Erico, Erik, Eriq, Erix, Erki, Erkki, Errick, Eryk, Eurico, Fred▼, Fredd, Fredi, Frido, Fridrich, Fritz▼, Fritzi, Fritzl, Ric, Rich▼, Rick▼, Ricky, Rik and Rike.

-Erich is a somewhat prominent first name for men (#808 out of 1220, Top 66%) and an even more prominent surname for both adults and children (#33857 out of 88799, Top 38%).
+Erich is a somewhat prominent first name for men (#808 out of 1220, Top 66%) and an even more prominent surname for both adults and children (#38198 out of 150436, Top 25%).
 (2000 U.S. Census)

 Displayed below is the birth name popularity of Erich for boys.
 Erich entered the list in 1900-1909 and reached its highest rank of #480 in the U.S. then, but is not in the Top 1000 at the moment.
 (2014 Birth Statistics)

-Displayed below is a comparison of the popularity of the boy name Erich and associated names.
 Prominent varying forms of Erich ranked in the Top 1000 are Eric (#123 the previous year), Erick (#257), Erik (#328), Frederick (#497), Ricky (#519), Rich, Rick, Fred, Aric and Fritz.
-These boy names reached the apex of their popularity during 1960-1969 and are now much less popular, with forms like Fritz, Rich, Aric, Fred and Erich falling out of style.
+These boy names reached the apex of their popularity during 1960-1969 (usage of 0.6229%) and are now much less popular (usage 0.2978%, down 52.2%), with forms like Aric, Fritz, Erich, Fred and Rich falling out of style.
 Eric (#123), Erick (#257), Erik (#328) and Ricky (#519) are four of the more chic birth names in this compilation.
+Displayed below is a comparison of the popularity of Erich and associated names.
 (2014 Birth Statistics)